YuvalArtzi19/tzofim-1/memory-bank/activeContext.md

 2. Commit documentation updates (`activeContext`, `progress`) and frontend implementation to Git.
 3. Test the frontend application by running the client and server together.
 4.  *CORS handling implemented in the backend.*
+5. Fix issues with signup and login functionality in the frontend.
-5. Continue implementing additional core features from the MVP scope (e.g., forms, document upload).
+6. Continue implementing additional core features from the MVP scope (e.g., forms, document upload).
-6. Revisit database decision when ready to move beyond mock data.
+7. Revisit database decision when ready to move beyond mock data.
-7. Address the Git push connection issue when possible.
+8. Address the Git push connection issue when possible.

 ## 🤔 Active Decisions & Considerations

+- **Known Issues:** Signup and login functionality for newly signed-up users is not working correctly.
+This needs to be investigated and fixed in the next task.

 - **Technology Choices:** Database choice deferred.
 Proceeding with mock data for authentication.
 Still using React/Next.js and Node.js/Express as planned.
 - **Directory Structure:** Deciding on the optimal monorepo or separate repo structure.
 Starting with a simple top-level `client` and `server` directory structure within this workspace.